< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 PATRIOT PAC-3 MSE

-The Patriot system has been obtained by many US allies, including Bahrain, Germany, Greece, Israel, Japan, Kuwait, the Netherlands, Poland, Qatar, Romania, Saudi Arabia, South Korea, Spain, Sweden, Switzerland, Taiwan, and the UAE.
+The Patriot system was obtained by many US allies, including Bahrain, Germany, Greece, Israel, Japan, Kuwait, the Netherlands, Poland, Qatar, Romania, Saudi Arabia, South Korea, Spain, Sweden, Switzerland, Taiwan, and the UAE.
 Patriots have seen some action in foreign hands:

-A multinational collaboration was established in the 1990s between US, Italy, and Germany to develop an improved PAC-3 based air defense system, designated the "Medium-Extended Air Defense System (MEADS)".
-MEADS, as envisioned, is to feature:
+* A multinational collaboration was established in the 1990s between US, Italy, and Germany to develop an improved PAC-3 based air defense system, designated the "Medium-Extended Air Defense System (MEADS)".
+MEADS included:

 PATRIOT PAC-3 MSE LAUNCHER